FilipeBarnabe/reinforcement_learning_trading/README.md

-# reinforcement_learning_trading
 Masters Project TASI

+Everyone wants to invest in home runs, this project itends to do an introduction to reinforcement learning in the stock market